jessicawyz/tp/docs/DeveloperGuide.md

 2. Pressing the `F2` key on your keyboard.
 3. Clicking the `Stats` dropdown menu on the top of TuteeTally and accessing the Summary stats from there.

+The Summary Stats window fetches the necessary stats from `logic`, which fetches the necessary data to update the statistics.
+* getTotalPersons() to retrieve the total number of students.
+* getTotalOwings() to calculate the total tuition fees owed.
+* getUpcomingMonthExamCount() to count the exams scheduled for the upcoming month.

 A Sequence Diagram can be seen below to show the interaction between the different class once "view -stats" is called:

 <puml src="diagrams/ViewStatsSequenceDiagramMain.puml" alt="ViewStatsSequenceDiagramMain" />